-Song of Solomon 5.14-16 His hands are as gold rings set with the beryl: his belly is as bright ivory overlaid with sapphires.
-His legs are as pillars of marble, set upon sockets of fine gold: his countenance is as Lebanon, excellent as the cedars.
-His mouth is most sweet: yea, he is altogether lovely.
-This is my beloved, and this is my friend, O daughters of Jerusalem
+Song of Solomon 5.14-16 His arms are rods of gold, set with jewels.
+His body is polished ivory, bedecked with sapphires.
+15 His legs are alabaster columns, set on bases of gold.
+His appearance is like Lebanon, choice as the cedars.
+16 His mouth is most sweet, and he is altogether desirable.
+This is my beloved and this is my friend, O daughters of Jerusalem.